 When the original bridge-tunnel complex (what is now the northbound side) opened in 1965, it won the American Society of Civil Engineers award for "Outstanding Engineering Achievement."
 It was also designated "One of Seven Engineering Wonders of the Modern World" in 1965.
 Thirty years later, engineers began construction on a second link (the southbound side), which opened to traffic in 1999.

 Still hungry for more information about bridges and how they work?
-Explore the links on the next page.
+Explore the links below.

 - Bain, Jenn.
 "Amazing Bridges of the World."
 Travel + Leisure.
 August 2008.
 (April 1, 2009) http://www.travelandleisure.com/articles/amazing-bridges-of-the-world

 - Gateshead Millennium Web site.http://www.gateshead.gov.uk/Leisure%20and%20Culture/attractions/bridge/Facts.aspx